r3wald/espurna-wiki/Backup.md

 The examples below assume you have esptool.py somewhere in the path, otherwise specify the full path to the tool.

+You will also need to know the serial port of the device (`--port` argument).
+Examples in the Wiki are for Linux - port is `/dev/ttyUSB*`
+For Windows - `COM*`.
+Run `mode` in the terminal to enumerate available serial ports.
+For MacOS - `/dev/cu.usbserial-*`

 ## Connection

 To backup the image you will need to boot your board in flash mode.
 The procedure is exactly the same as when you are getting ready to flash a new image and it will depend on your device.
 Check the [supported hardware page](https://github.com/xoseperez/espurna/wiki/Hardware) for instructions.